Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 The “new credit” factor accounts for 10% of your credit score and is the one that responds to hard inquiries.
 FICO considers each hard inquiry to be a credit application you submitted.

-Hard pulls may lower your score because FICO associates too many requests for new credit (i.e., more than once every six months, more or less) with financial distress and higher default risk.
+Hard pulls can lower your score because FICO links frequent requests for new credit (more than once every six months or so) to financial stress and a higher risk of default.

 Can You Get Approved For a Credit Card Without a Hard Inquiry?